MartinKukli/simpler-drawer-player/README.md

-# Simpler Drawer Player
-Simple drawer player is the final project of Software Construction: Data Abstraction course on EdX

 # Description
 In the given area you can draw simple shapes.
 Each shape as its own color and sound.
 Shapes can be resized and moved.